f4exb/sdrangel/sdrbase/readme.md

   - View:
    - Fullscreen (Shortcut F11): Toggle full screen mode
   - Acquisition:
-   - Add device: adds a new sampling device tab set to the device stack (last position)
+   - Add device: adds a new sampling device slot to the device stack (last position)
-   - Remove device: removes the last sampling device tab set
+   - Remove device: removes the last sampling device slot from thte device stack
   - Window: presents the list of dockable windows.
 Check to make it visible.
 Uncheck to hide.
 These windows are:
    - Sampling devices control: control of which sampling devices is used and add channels
    - Sampling devices: the sampling devices UIs